jjvanzon/Circular-Language-Spec/spec/commands/commands-loose-ideas.md

 Commands,
 2009-03-13

 "Do you know, I don't even want those commands."
 I made that remark when I right-clicked on an item in some user interface.
-Encircle might make many commands available on many many objects.
+Circular might make many commands available on many many objects.
 But perhaps many times, I don't even want those commands.
 So I as the user want to be able to hide those.
 I might not want to see those.

 JJ